-&lt;sup>10 This fact was again very clear in September 1990.
+17 - This fact was again very clear in September 1990.
 Brazil was ready to obtain a stand by agreement with IMF.
 The letter of intention was agreed.
-The Fund, however, under the pressure of the banks and the U.S. Treasury, decided not to go ahead with agreement while it was not clear that Brazil's negotiation with the banks had 'good perspectives of a satisfactory solution".
-In spite of the Brady Plan have admitted the "delinkage" between the banks and the Fund, authorizing IMF to sign agreements with debtor countries in the absence of payment to the banks, this institution once again sided with the banks.
+The Fund, however, under the pressure of the banks and the U.S. Treasury, decided not to go ahead with agreement while it was not clear that Brazil's negotiation with the banks had "good perspectives of a satisfactory solution".
+In spite of the Brady Plan have admitted the "de-linkage" between the banks and the Fund, authorizing IMF to sign agreements with debtor countries in the absence of payment to the banks, this institution once again sided with the banks.
 It not sided, however, fully with the banks.
 It is quite clear that the official strategy on the debt changed.
 But this fact shows that this change is for the moment limited.
+Anyway, in January 1992, with a new Finance Minister in Brazil, IMF, now supported by the Treasury, finally accepted a new Brazilian letter of intention without an agreement with the banks.